tschwecke/harvey/README.md

 Running the Tests
 -----------------
 In order to run the tests you just need to execute `harvey` from the command line.
 By default it will look for a tests.json file in the same directory and will not load any config.
 The exit code from the process equals the number of tests that failed, so it will exit with 0 if all tests passed.
+For a more detailed output of the results see the Reporters section below.

 Command Line Options
 --------------------